-Do not change into a low gear at high engine speed.
+- Do not change into a low gear at high engine speed.
 The engine races and the rear wheel can lock up.

-If you hear unusual noises while riding, stop immediately, switch off the engine, and contact an authorized KTM workshop.
+If you hear unusual noises while riding, stop immediately, switch off the engine and contact an authorized KTM workshop.
 First gear is used for starting off or for steep inclines.

 - When conditions allow (incline, road situation, etc.), you can shift into a higher gear.
-To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch and open the throttle. - If you raised the idle speed to start the vehicle, push the idle speed adjusting screw in all the way after the engine warms up. - After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3⁄4 open.
-This will barely reduce the speed but fuel consumption will be considerably lower. - Always open the throttle only as much as the engine can handle abrupt throttle opening increases fuel consumption. - To shift down, brake and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.
+To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever and open the throttle. - If the cold start button was pulled out during starting, push the cold start button all the way in after the engine warms up. - After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3/4 open.
+This will barely reduce the speed but fuel consumption will be considerably lower. - Always open the throttle only as much as the engine can handle opening the throttle abruptly increases fuel consumption. - To shift down, brake and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.

-≥ 1 min
+≥1 min